David Quinn is serving as head coach of the U.S. Men’s National Team for the second straight year in 2023.

 He was also the head coach of the 2022 U.S. Olympic Men’s Ice Hockey Team and guided the youngest team in the tournament to an unbeaten record in the preliminary round before a shootout loss in the quarterfinals ended Team USA’s medal hopes.

+The 2022-23 NHL season marked Quinn’s first as head coach of the San Jose Sharks.
 The former head coach of the NHL’s New York Rangers (2018-21), Quinn was an assistant coach for Team USA at the 2016 IIHF Men’s World Championship and held the same role at both the 2007 and 2012 events.

 Quinn’s other assistant coaching roles with the U.S. include the 2005 U.S. National Junior Team and helping guide the U.S. Women’s National Team to a pair of silver medals (2000, 1999) in the IIHF Women’s World Championship.

 The Cranston, Rhode Island, native spent two seasons (2002-04) as a head coach for USA Hockey’s National Team Development Program.
 In that time, Quinn guided the U.S. National Under-17 Team to a 35-26-8 regular-season record and a 16-7-1 mark in international play.

 During his tenure at the NTDP, he led the U.S. to championships at the 2002 Four Nations Tournament; the 2003 Four Nations Cup; and the 2004 Vlad Dzurilla Four Nations Tournament.
 For his accomplishments, he was recognized as the 2003 USA Hockey Developmental Coach of the Year.

 Quinn served as the head coach for his alma mater, Boston University, from 2013-18 and guided the Terriers to four NCAA tournament appearances, two Hockey East regular-season titles and two Hockey East tournament championships.